 Learn all about the amazing things your muscular system and skeleton do and how to keep them healthy and strong!
 With vivid images and clear, informational text in conjunction with supportive diagrams, readers are introduced to basic biological ideas and vocabulary.

-What happens when people say a tongue twister?
-Do their tongues really twist?
-To understand tongue twisters, you first need to know how humans make sound.
-The brain, mouth, lungs, larynx, and vocal words must all work together in order for humans to speak.
-Featuring TIME For Kids content, this nonfiction reader introduces students to the "science" behind tongue twisters.
-This high-interest title includes detailed images, stimulating facts, and clear, informational text to engage students as they build their critical literacy skills.
+What does it mean to "think outside the box"?
+It means to challenge your usual way of thinking, and to develop your imagination.
+Thinking outside the box helps you come up with new solutions, solve problems, and invent new things.
+Featuring TIME For Kids content, this nonfiction reader introduces students to the idea of creative thinking and the concept of "thinking outside the box."
+This high-interest title includes detailed photos, stimulating facts, and clear, informational text to engage students as they build their critical literacy skills.
 The book includes text features such as bold font, captions, a table of contents, a glossary, and sidebars to increase understanding, improve academic vocabulary, and prompt critical thinking.